 Here are a few tried and tested strategies that have proven to boost team productivity and improve performance.

-1. Set up work management tools save time
+1. Set up work management tools to save time

 Behind a highly productive team is a set of tools that streamline work.
 They cut down on time spent in sending follow-up emails and unnecessary meetings.
 Work management tools allow you to optimize how you communicate, prioritize projects, manage time, and collaborate on work.
 This, in turn, improves team performance without much effort.